In corpore sano: Background

 Konstrakta applied for Pesma za Evroviziju '22 with the goal of promoting her three-song project Triptih (Triptych) of which "In corpore sano" is a part, alongside "Nobl" (Noble) and "Mekano" (Soft).
 As she revealed, "In corpore sano" fit the Pesma za Evroviziju ’22 requirements, being three minutes long, which was the reason why this exact song was chosen to be applied with.
 She also revealed that she did not apply for the competition herself.

 Triptih was released on 28 February 2022.
 It is a 12-minute long music video which features all three songs.
 Its concept was created by Konstrakta herself, alongside Ana Rodić and its director Maja Uzelac.
 The video and the songs illustrate modern-day life in Serbia, each of them in its own way.
+On 23 June 2023, Triptih was rereleased by Gruvlend! and Virgin in form of an extended play.

-Composition
+Composition and conception

+Music and lyrics

 "In corpore sano" was composed by Konstrakta and Milovan Bošković, with lyrics written by Konstrakta herself.
 Sonically, it is an experimental, avant-pop and art pop song that, according to Ellie Muir of The Independent, "evokes the music of Kraftwerk".
 Classic FM's Kyle Macdonald also noticed an influence of Gregorio Allegri's Miserere.